TV licence fee to increase to £180 a year from April

 The annual cost of a black and white TV licence will rise by £2 from £58.50 to £60.50 for 2026/27.

-It comes as the Government continues the Charter Review Green Paper public consultation on options for BBC future funding.
+The Government is continuing the Charter Review Green Paper public consultation on options for BBC future funding.

 Welsh language channel S4C, which receives all its public funding from the licence fee, will see revenue increase proportionately, receiving about £100 million in 2026/27, which the DCMS says will “support the growth of the Welsh creative industries”.